janpajerski/odin-rock-paper-scissors/README.md

 Used Math.floor and Math.random() to generate a number between 1 and 3.
 Used a switch statement to return rock, paper or scissors, based on the generated number.

+### fiveRounds function
+I will break down this function into smaller problems.

+**Recursive function call**
+My approach to the fiveRounds function relies on a recursive function call so the first *small problem* I'm going to solve is getting this to work.

+I ran into a roadblock as the function returned undefined.
+I found out that all calls of the function must return something, even when you're simply calling the function itself.
+I made the modification and the recursive function call works.

+**Get user input**
+This can be broken down into a few smaller parts
+- Change input to lower case.
+- Validate that user input is rock, paper, or scissors
+    - If not, ask user to re-enter input